-Intel has laptops in a full-on, stylish, WWE-style chokehold.
+Intel has the best laptops in a full-on, stylish, WWE-style chokehold.
 Laptops are flopping around on the mat, meekly trying to slap away Intel’s strong, brutish arms.

 If you buy a laptop, it’s probably going to have Intel Inside.
 You likely won’t even consider another option.
 You might not even know there is another option.